 If you love hotdogs, then you are in treat because Chile has their very own version and in a bigger size too!
 Completos are served with tomatoes, sausage, sauerkraut, onions, pickles with a whole lot of mayonnaise on it.
 It is a quite popular snack in Chile and can be found at most cafés.

 There is an Italian version of Completos that is served with avocados and with fewer toppings.
 The Italian version is found only in big cities in Chile.
-It is called Italian because of its green, red, and white color, rather than being a popular dish in Italy!
-Check out this completos recipe for inspiration.
+It is called Italian because of its green, red, and white color, rather than being a popular dish in Italy.

 Different versions of Ceviche are popular throughout Latin America, but Ceviche is an exotic traditional dish that is very popular in Chile.
 It’s also popular in Papua New Guinea & Fiji where it is served in a coconut.
 Ceviche is made of raw fish that is marinated with lime juice and cooked just before serving.

 Cazuelas are basically traditional Chilean soups or stews that can be considered a comfort food due to its hearty, warming flavors.
 Meat is an essential part of making cazuelas, it can be made with chicken, lamb, pork or beef, known as Vacuno.
 Others are made with seafood known as mariscos as you can see from the picture above.